There are three reasons why…

 Firstly, I had already started a new morning routine that I called my 2nd cup of tea.
 My 1st cup of tea is while I’m still in bed or getting up and my mind is full of the day.

 Over my 2nd cup of tea, I meditate and think about the day and week ahead.
 I ask myself if I have anything to be anxious about.
-If not, I decide not to worry, and if there is something scary on the horizon, I plan to make sure I’m ready for it.
+If not, I decide not to be, and if there is something daunting on the horizon, I create a strategy to be ready for it.

 Secondly, while I was researching the name, I found a 2nd meaning.
 The Balti people of Tibetan descent believe that when you share your first cup of tea you are a stranger, your second cup of tea you are a friend, and by your third cup of tea you are family.
 The quote is in a book called “Three cups of tea” by Greg Mortenson.